pragma-/Plang/README.md

      7

 ## Variables
 Variables are explicitly declared with the `var` keyword.
+Without explicit type annotations, the variable will infer its type from the value assigned.

     > var a = 5; print(type(a)); a
      Integer